-- past contributions relative to the cost of accruals of benefits; - different liability profiles of employers (e.g. mix of members by age, gender, part-time/full-time, manual/non manual); - the effect of any differences in the valuation basis on the value placed on the employer's liabilities; - any different deficit/surplus spreading periods or phasing of contribution changes; - the difference between actual and assumed rises in pensionable pay; - the difference between actual and assumed increases to pensions in payment and deferred pensions; - the difference between actual and assumed retirements on grounds of illhealth from active status; - the difference between actual and assumed amounts of pension ceasing on death; - the additional costs of any non ill-health retirements relative to any extra payments made;
+- past contributions relative to the cost of accruals of benefits; - different liability profiles of employers (e.g. mix of members by age, gender, part-time/full-time, manual/non manual); - the effect of any differences in the valuation basis on the value placed on the employer's liabilities; - any different deficit/surplus spreading periods or phasing of contribution changes; - the difference between actual and assumed rises in pensionable pay; - the difference between actual and assumed increases to pensions in payment and deferred pensions; - the difference between actual and assumed retirements on grounds of illhealth from active status; - the difference between actual and assumed amounts of pension ceasing on death: - the additional costs of any non ill-health retirements relative to any extra payments made;

-over the period between the 2004 and 2007 valuations, and each subsequent triennial valuation period.
+over the period between each triennial valuation period.

-Actual investment returns achieved on the Fund in the year between each valuation are applied proportionately across all employers participating in the Fund in that year.
+Actual investment returns achieved on the Fund between each valuation are applied proportionately across all employers.
 Transfers of liabilities between employers within the Fund occur automatically within this process, with a sum broadly equivalent to the reserve required on the ongoing basis being exchanged between the two employers, unless the circumstances dictate otherwise.